calebkennedy10/Automated-Greenhouse---BAE305/README.md

 # EE305_Project_Greenhouse
 Master code for running greenhouse
 ## Summary
 The purpose of this project is to utilize electronics and sensors to automate several greenhouse functions on a model scale as both a prototype for a full-size microcontroller-based automation system and as an educational model that can be used to demonstrate how an automated greenhouse works.
-Our team developed sensors for relative humidity, temperature, and light level in order to direct automated heating, cooling, and lighting systems, as well as an automated irrigation system running on a timer.
+Our team developed a sensor to detect light level and utilized an affordable off-the-shelf temperature and humidity sensor in order to direct automated heating, cooling, and lighting systems, as well as an automated irrigation system running on a timer.
 The main goals of the project were to create code that used sensor data to activate several of the systems both for demonstration purposes and actual utilizing of the greenhouse; to assemble a suitable greenhouse setup from a clear tub; and to organize the system in a way that would provide accurate data on greenhouse conditions.
 Each component was tested separately and as a whole, and the automated greenhouse was able to function as outlined in the project backlog.
 ## Design Description
 ### Supplies Needed
 - SparkFun Electronics RedBoard DEV-13975